teamlavi/package/docs/content/docs/lava/lava-install.md

 LAVA install

+NOTE: Make sure that you recieved the email confriming your LAVA access and an attachment to install LAVA before attempting install LAVA

 ## Mac
-1. Download LAVA binaries from http://vocation.cs.umd.edu/downloads/
+1. Download LAVA binaries using the atttachment provided in the email
 2. Open terminal and `cd` into the downloaded folder
 3. From the folder run the following commands:
    (Enter your password if prompted)